msaipraneeth2001/Salary-Report-Dashboard/README.md

 1. Clone this repository
 2. Open the Power BI file
-3. Explore the interactive dashboard to gain insights into data engineer salaries
+3. Explore the interactive dashboard to gain insights into data developer salaries